OmerKhan24/Weather-App/README.md

 ## License

-This project is licensed under the  GNU GENERAL PUBLIC LICENSE License- see the [LICENSE](https://github.com/OmerKhan24/Weather-App/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License- see the [LICENSE](https://github.com/OmerKhan24/Weather-App/blob/main/LICENSE) file for details.

   ---